 In the earlier version, Kirk pursues Spock when he leaves the ship and follows him into a curved corridor.
 Before he can catch up with the Vulcan, he is trapped by a group of crystals, which rapidly cover him and pin him to the wall.

-On the bridge, the crew watches and a horrified Sulu advises Kirk to use his phaser.
+On the bridge, the crew watch and a horrified Sulu advises Kirk to use his phaser.
 Kirk has the same idea but cannot reach his weapon.
-He calls to Spock for help, desperately describing his predicament until only statis is transmitted.
+He calls to Spock for help, desperately describing his predicament until only stasis is transmitted.

-Spock, who at first appears not to have heard, suddenly heads toward his captain, draws his phaser and evaporates the probes that threatened to short circuit Kirk’s life support suit.
-Spock then explains that he was out there seeking answers which leads Kirk to ask: “Answers to what, Spock?
+Spock, who at first appears not to have heard, suddenly heads toward his captain, draws his phaser and evaporates the probes that threatened to short-circuit Kirk’s life support unit.
+Spock explains that he was out there seeking answers, which leads Kirk to ask: “Answers to what, Spock?
 Our dilemma… or your personal one?”
 The two men continue to explore V’Ger together, stopping to examine a sensor bee.

 Proceeding into the “memory wall” with Spock, Kirk watches as the Vulcan grasps a small, floating sensor device similar to the one implanted within the Ilia probe’s throat.
 The two watch in fascination as the device flows back to its programmed path when released.

 Problems with the sequence emerged as soon as filming began.
-The memory wall set — essentially a long, curved corridor — was built by Robert Abel & Associations.
-As soon as production designer Harold Michelson saw it, he knew that it was going to cause problems.
-In many ways the set was impressive; the inner wall was translucent and patters of light were back projected on to it, suggesting that complex information was stored by V’Ger.
+The memory wall set — essentially a long, curved corridor — was built by Robert Abel and Associates.
+As soon as Production Designer Harold Michelson saw it, he knew that it was going to cause problems.
+In many ways the set was impressive; the inner wall was translucent and patters of light were back-projected on to it, suggesting that complex information was stored by V’Ger.

 However, there was a culture clash between the Abel studios and the production team.
 Abel’s people had created detailed storyboards for the sequence, which they had thought would be followed closely.
 The trench and memory wall sets were scheduled to have been enlarged using matte paintings, animation effects and superimposed miniatures.
-Plans called for crystal like formations extending far off into the distance and the trench was designed to be shot from a distance so the image could be inserted into the centre of the final film, with a false perspective miniature and optical paintings extending it in much the same way as the sequence in which Kirk and his people leave the Enterprise saucer section and walk to V’Ger.
+Plans called for crystal-like formations extending far off into the distance and the trench was designed to be shot from a distance so the image could be inserted into the center of the final film, with a false-perspective miniature and optical paintings extending it in much the same way as the sequence in which Kirk and his people leave the Enterprise saucer section and walk to V’Ger.

-Had it been used, the first “space walk” would have appeared to have a lot in common with scenes in the 1966 Twentieth Century Fox feature film Fantastic Voyage, in which performers also “floated” on wires while clads in wet suits and in which Requel Welch was also encased within large numbers of floating “antibodies” (filmed in the same manner as Kirk’s experience).
+Had it been used, the first “space walk” would have appeared to have a lot in common with scenes in the 1966 film Fantastic Voyage, in which performers also “floated” on wires while clad in wet suits and in which Requel Welch was also encased within large numbers of floating “antibodies” (filmed in the same manner as Kirk’s experience).

 Several members of the production team were not convinced by the results this produced.
-In the end everyone from the production team and Abel studios felt that the shooting was a disaster.
-When Doug Trumbull was brought on to the project, Robert Wise gave him the go ahead to abandon what had been done and to film a new version of the sequence, which restricted Kirk’s involvement and concentrated on Spock.
+In the end, everyone from the production team and Abel studios felt that the shooting was a disaster.
+When Doug Trumbull was brought on to the project, Director Robert Wise gave him the go-ahead to abandon what had been done and film a new version of the sequence, which restricted Kirk’s involvement and concentrated on Spock.